-A. Under the Code of Conduct I am not able guarantee whether an application will be successful or not.
-However, I am able to give a good indication of whether I can foresee any potential risks that may hinder your application from being approved.
+A. In accordance with the Code of Conduct we are not able guarantee whether an application will be successful or not.
+However, we are able to give a good indication of whether we can foresee any potential risks that may hinder your application from being approved.
 It is then up to you whether you wish to take the risk or not.
-Also, as a RMA I am not allowed to lodge applications which are vexatious.
-In other words, if I know an application has no hope it is unethical for me to pretend it might succeed or give false hope.
+Also, as an RMA I am not allowed to lodge applications which are vexatious.
+In other words, if we know an application has no hope it is unethical for me to pretend it might succeed or give false hope.

 Q. Can I get a refund if my application is refused?

 A. Unfortunately, in most circumstances, once an application is lodged there are no refunds available.

 Q. What if I'm not good with technology and computers?